VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 # Step 3:
 ![Zbelt-Step03](Images/z-step-03.jpg)
 Push idler mount up to desired belt tension and hold.
-NOTE:  This is why it's important for your M5 screw not to protrude past the idler mount as you this will allow more upward tensioning past the 1515 extusion.
+<b>NOTE:</b>  This is why it's important for your M5 screw not to protrude past the idler mount.
+This will allow you to move the idler mount upward clearing the 1515 extrusion allowing more belt tensioning.

 # Step 4:
 ![Zbelt-Step04](Images/z-step-04.jpg)